COVID: Germany to limit private gatherings — draft document | DW | 20.12.2021

 Moreover, the German government continues to urge increased vaccinations, not only those for those who need a booster, but also for people who haven't received a jab at all so far.

-"The vaccination campaign will continue throughout the Christmas, the days between Christmas and New Year's eve, and on New Year's eve itself," the document said.
-Vaccination centers will remain open thoughout this period, despite the holidays.
+"The vaccination campaign will continue throughout Christmas, the days between Christmas and New Year, and on New Year's Eve itself," the document said.
+Vaccination centers will remain open throughout this period, despite the holidays.

 The draft document also says entry to public venues such as restaurants and cinemas will remain limited to those who are vaccinated or recovered, known in Germany as the "2G" rule.